5 Ways Speeding Can Set You Back

 One of the worst consequences of speeding takes place when a speeding driver causes an accident.
 The consequences of speeding are amplified when the accident produces victims.
 A high-speed collision may result in serious injuries, such as traumatic brain injuries, broken bones, and lacerations.
 While you are trying to heal, anyone you hurt may also fight your insurance company to cover the costs of their own damages.

 Even if your speeding doesn’t result in an accident, it may draw the attention of a traffic officer.
 Speeding can result in a citation that can require you to pay a pricey fine and add points to your driver’s license.
 Accumulating too many points can ultimately lead to the suspension of your license.
-You can choose to contest a traffic ticket by working with an experienced traffic attorney in Baltimore and surrounding areas to help you reduce the fine or have your traffic charge dropped.
+You can choose to contest a traffic ticket by working with an experienced traffic ticket attorney in Baltimore and surrounding areas to help you reduce the fine or have your traffic charge dropped.

 Working with an Excessive Speeding Lawyer